Last updated 12 Mar 2025

 By following these steps, your mobile device should be properly configured and ready to use.

+Understanding the intricacies of APNs is just the beginning.
+Choosing a reliable IoT partner can make all the difference.
 By choosing Telnyx, you're investing in a future of reliable global connectivity, fortified security, and intelligent network management.
-Whether you're deploying a handful of devices or scaling up to thousands, our SIM cards are designed to deliver consistent performance.
-And with our intuitive API, you gain the power of remote activation, monitoring, and real-time adjustments, ensuring your devices always deliver peak performance.
+Whether you're deploying a handful of devices or scaling up to thousands, our SIM cards and eSIMs are designed to deliver consistent performance.
+And with our intuitive portal and APIs, you gain the power of remote activation, monitoring, and real-time adjustments, ensuring your devices always deliver peak performance.

 But what truly sets Telnyx apart is our unwavering support.
 If you ever find yourself grappling with SIM setup or APN configurations, our team of experts is just a call away.
 We're here to guide, assist, and ensure that your connectivity journey is smooth and hassle-free.